 Mylan was represented by Taylor Wessing in the dispute, led by partner Matthew Royle, while Actavis was advised by Powell Gilbert.

 Meanwhile, Mishcon de Reya partner and white collar crime head Alison Levitt QC has announced she is leaving to join criminal defence set 2 Hare Court later this month.

-Levitt QC, who took silk in 2008, founded Mishcon’s white collar crime team in 2014.
-During her time at the firm she conducted many murder trials, as well as the internal investigation of Quinn Emanuel Urquhart & Sullivan which led to the sacking of partner Mark Hastings due to ‘inappropriate behaviour’.
+Levitt QC, who took silk in 2008, founded Mishcon’s white collar crime team in 2014, and during her time at the firm conducted many murder trials.

 Mishcon partner Jo Rickards, who joined the firm in January 2017, will now lead the white collar crime practice.

 Levitt QC told Legal Business: ‘Mishcon is an incredibly hard place to leave.
 The firm has wonderful people and a really exciting environment.
 But I needed to go back to being an advocate, which was not possible here.’